 Country Legal basis System of representation Electoral systems, main relevant provision(s) Proportional systems, methods of allocation of seats Proportional systems: closed or open party list system?
-Proportional systems, methods of allocation of seats inside the lists be ignored. (d) If two or more decimal parts (to four significant places) are of equal magnitude, those decimal parts (to four significant places) shall be deemed to be the largest which arise from the largest sub-parcels and if the sub-parcels in question are equal in size, the decimal parts (to four significant places) credited to the candidate with the greatest number of votes at the first count at which the candidates in question had an unequal number of votes shall be deemed to be the largest.
+Proportional systems, methods of allocation of seats inside the lists Constitution Articles Combined system Constitution be ignored. (d) If two or more decimal parts (to four significant places) are of equal magnitude, those decimal parts (to four significant places) shall be deemed to be the largest which arise from the largest sub-parcels and if the sub-parcels in question are equal in size, the decimal parts (to four significant places) credited to the candidate with the greatest number of votes at the first count at which the candidates in question had an unequal number of votes shall be deemed to be the largest.
 Where the numbers of votes credited to such candidates were equal at all counts the Commission shall determine by lot which decimal parts (to four significant places) shall be deemed to be the largest. (e) The particular papers transferred from each sub-parcel shall be those last filed in the sub-parcel, and each paper so transferred shall be marked with the number of the count at which the transfer took place.
-Mexico Constitution Articles 50, 52, 54 & 56 Federal Code of Electoral Institution and Procedures of 14 January 2008, lastly amended on 2 July 2012 Combined system Chamber of deputies: Mixed systems Directly elected 500.
-300 single-member constituencies, one multi-member nationwide constituency for remaining 200 Deputies, there is 1 Deputy for Constitution Article 50 The legislative power of the United Mexican States is vested in a General Congress, which shall be divided into two chambers, one of deputies and the other of senators.
-Article 52 One proprietary deputy Federal Code of Electoral Institution and Procedures Article 13 1.
-For the assignation of representatives of proportional representation according to the faction III of the article 54 of the For the proportional component: Closed Party List system No preference Additional remarks: mixed-member proportional representation (closed Article 17 1. () for the assignation of the representatives by the principle of proportional representation it will be followed the order that
+For the proportional No preference Mexico 50, 52, 53, 54 & 56 General Law on Electoral Institution and Procedures of 23 May 2012 Articles 12-21 House of Representatives: Mixed systems Directly elected 500.
+300 single-member constituencies each electing one representative by the principle of plurality, five multi-member Article 50 The legislative power of the United Mexican States is vested in a General Congress, which shall be divided into two chambers, one of deputies and another one of senators.
+Article 52 The House of General Law on Electoral Institution and Procedures Article 16.
+1. For the allocation of representatives by proportional representation according to the Additional remarks: mixed-member proportional representation (closed Article 20.
+1. () for the allocation of representatives by the principle of proportional representation, the order that the